Sustainability is a journey and not a destination

 The Resort recognizes and endorses efforts and innovations that ensure there is enough water throughout the year.
 The Long Beach Lodge Resort Sustainability Committee includes representatives from every department at the Resort.
 The Committee meets every month to discuss Resort’s water conservation activities and progress and debate new management ideas and activities, such as capturing rainwater and grey water in holding tanks for use in toilets and laundry facilities.
 Innovations such as this allow incremental savings that can add up to big benefits for the environment, residents and visitors to Tofino and Pacific Rim National Park Reserve.

-- Providing recycling bins for guest in all rooms and ensuring the entire Resort recycles.
+Providing recycling & compost bins for guest in all rooms and ensuring the entire Resort uses instead of waste only.

-- Using PlanetClean® cleaning products – some of the most environmentally advanced and effective cleaning, sanitation and infection control products available along with innovative cleaning tools and professional equipment.
+Using The Mint (Ucluelet based company) cleaning products – some of the most environmentally advanced and effective cleaning, sanitation and infection control products available along with innovative cleaning tools and professional equipment.

-- Monthly Resort-wide sustainability committee meets once a month to plan ahead and chart progress
+Regular sustainability check-ins to plan ahead and chart progress

 - In the spirit of efficiency, all hand washing sinks have been fitted with hands free, on-demand systems that run only when hands are beneath and being washed.